Women’s careers in STEM: two success stories

-Stefanie: First and foremost, it's your development is your own responsibility: No matter if you are a man or a woman, no matter how old you are and no matter which company you work for – if you are ready to take the next career step, then communicate openly where you want to go.
+Stefanie: First and foremost, your development is your own responsibility: No matter if you are a man or a woman, no matter how old you are and no matter which company you work for – if you are ready to take the next career step, then communicate openly where you want to go.
 For example, I realized at some point that I wanted to take more responsibility in terms of project management and pointed this out to my manager.
 After working in that for two years, I again felt the need to go the next step and shared openly that I wanted to develop into a manager position.
 The moment a team leader position was open I applied for it and my manager supported my development and helped me grow.
 You can't wait for others to develop your career for you.

 Svea: I don't expect any special treatment from the company.
 At Sartorius, there are no training sessions or courses specifically for women – and rightfully so!
 Because this would suggest that women have deficits that need to be compensated for.
 Which is not the case, of course.
 Women simply want the same opportunities and support as our male counterparts.
 At Sartorius, I don't experience any differences in this regard.
 I feel equal to my male colleagues in every way – that's an important prerequisite in company culture.
 It becomes more difficult for women to foster their careers, of course, once children come in.
 That's when you need more support from the company and active assistance to restore equal opportunities.
 Above all, however, we need a rethink in society.
 Few fathers today dare to take more than a few weeks' parental leave.
 As long as this remains the case, mothers will remain out of the workforce for longer, risking career setbacks.

 Find out more about Sartorius as an employer.